-goTransverse is a cloud-based platform that delivers an intelligent billing solution for customers’ quote-to-cash.
-The company offering a full-stack subscription and usage-based billing platform.
+GoTransverse is a Financial Services company offering a full-stack subscription and usage-based billing platform for enterprise.
+Cloud-based platform delivers an intelligent billing solution for customers’ quote-to-cash.
 The platform addresses the challenges businesses face when they rapidly deploy new products and services with sophisticated pricing models at global scale.

 The specific project goal was scalability.
 Production environments required automation of management procedures and consistency.

 The main challenge was that all production environments were in different availability zones and different regions (according to multi-customers’ requests), and are multi-tenant.

 GoTransverse created a fully automated deployment process across all environments and a ready-to-use environment via a “magic button”.
 Disaster recovery and rollback mechanisms have been also defined as key goals.

 Additionally, the migration around managed container orchestration services from container clusters managed by Rancher 1.6.
 AWS EKS service became stable and PCI compliant only after the migration to AWS cloud.
 AWS EKS could be considered as a postponed solution only for the optimization phase.

 The current phase of this project is about creating all the multi-client environments from scratch following AWS best practices, Infrastructure-as-Code principles, and using proper tools, techniques, and methodologies.